For this guide, use the table of contents as a shortcut and the links to Wikipedia for more information.

 Leaving Inner Paris

 The basilica of Saint-Denis is another building whose history could fill volumes.
 For us, though, the building is a pilgrimage site for the history of the Gothic style.
 Here, the inspired Abbot of Saint-Denis, Suger, began the Gothic style as a cohesive concept rather than just incremental improvements in construction technology.
-Contemporary churches simply adapted incremental improvements into the Romanesque style, such as replacing round arches with pointed ones.
+Contemporary churches simply adapted incremental improvements to the Romanesque style, such as replacing round arches with pointed ones.

 Suger sought a style that could represent the nascent French Kingdom.
 He was obsessed with using light and utilized innovations in engineering to remove walls and enlarge windows to maximize the amount of light filling the interior space.
 Starting in 1135, he renovated the Carolingian church.
 His choir of St. Denis survives today and represents the earliest moment of the Gothic style.